shravan-padakanti/scala-docs-wiki/Structured-vs-Unstructured-Data.md

 All data is not equal structurally.
 It falls on a spectrum from unstructured to structured.
 ![data_spectrum](https://github.com/rohitvg/scala-spark-4/blob/master/resources/images/data_spectrum.png)

+Example of semistructured data is `json`.
+It defines its own structure.

 ### Structured Data Vs RDDs

 Spark and RDDs don't know anything about the **schema** of the data it's dealing with.